The old times of batches and VbScript files that everyone can run seems to be gone.

 PART ONE: Set up a Certificate Authority (Active Directory Certificate Services)

-To set up an Active Directory Certificate Services you need a Windows 2008 R2 Server.
-Do not use a LANDesk Core Server or an ALM/LPM server because you may create damages to the IIS configuration
+To set up an Active Directory Certificate Services you need a Windows 2008 R2 Server or something more modern such as Windows 2016 Server.

 - Open the Server Manager snap-in